vitorgalvao/tiny-scripts/README.md

 ### casks-audit
 Script to help manage and edit Casks from homebrew-cask

+### crafts
+Script to allow copy/cut/paste between different terminal windows (it’s meant to be sourced from the shell, not called directly)

 ### customise-terminal-notifier
 Script to setup terminal-notifier with a custom icon